 Leadership Dispute, Private Security and All Details of Adwoa Safo Shooting Incident

-• Former MP Sarah Adwoa Safo is receiving medical treatment after a chaotic shooting incident at Kwabenya linked to a dispute over leadership succession
+• Sarah Adwoa Safo is receiving medical treatment after a shooting at Kwabenya linked to a dispute over leadership succession

-• Authorities are investigating conflicting accounts from witnesses and parties involved as questions remain over what triggered the violence
+• Authorities are reportedly investigating conflicting accounts from witnesses and parties involved over what triggered the violence

-The disturbance reportedly occurred near a property linked to succession discussions within the Kristo Asafo Mission, following internal disagreements over who should succeed the late Apostle Kwadwo Safo.
+The disturbance reportedly occurred near a property linked to succession discussions within the Kristo Asafo Mission, following internal disagreements over who should succeed the late Apostle Kwadwo Safo Kantanka.

 Former Member of Parliament, Dome-Kwabenya, Sarah Adwoa Safo, medical treatment, violent shooting incident, Kwabenya, Accra

-Leadership Dispute, private security and all the details of the Adwoa Safo shooting incident.
+The details about the Adwoa Safo shooting incident has emerged online.
 Photo credit: Sarah Adwoa Safo/Facebook.

 Source: Facebook